 Making milk-like beverages from nuts, seeds, or oats isn’t anything new.
 Almond milk was a common item in medieval kitchens; before the age of refrigeration, nut milk kept better than animals’ milk.
 Likely, nut milks were being made long before then, as they’re an easy thing to accomplish, with little equipment.

-If you’d like to make your own nondairy milks, there are lots of easy recipes and video tutorials online (some are linked to in the entries below).
+Do it yourself: If you’d like to make your own plant milks, there are lots of easy recipes and video tutorials online (some are linked to in the entries below).
+Here’s this site’s roundup of recipes for plant-based milks and creams.
 Your fresh homemade vegan milks will be delicious, though they won’t have the generous enrichment provided by commercial brands.

 With the milks themselves providing a nourishing base (almonds, for example, are rich in calcium, and hemp seeds are a good source of valuable omega fatty acids), manufacturers add in extra calcium and vitamin D, and often, vitamin B-12.
 So seriously, there are few reasons to continue drinking cow’s milk when the alternatives are plentiful and good.